jjnether/obsidian_backup/jnetherton/DA/Active Orders/121288 - Minnesota Power Co..md

 - make sure when it opens due to HLT or LS, it goes to lcokout and doesn't reclose
 - If sectionalizing is enabled, force fast curve to 0
 - We can either hide everything in group 2, or make it a simple recloser for all devices and tell them that
+- Check to make sure we're preventing LOV close if we're in the reclose cycle